robhendrik/FockStateCircuit/README.md

 * Classical nodes: These only contain interactions between classical channels (e.g., to perform a calculation based on values in these channels)
 * Measurement nodes: These contain measurements where classical channels are written with photon numbers measured in the optical channels.
 The optical channels will 'collapse' into the value corresponding to the measurement result.
 * Combined nodes: These nodes have optical components which characteristics are set by values in the classical channels.
 This could be a wave plate whose angular orientation and/or phase delay is determined by a value the classical channels.
+* Custom nodes: These nodes can perform and action on the optical circuit which is not limited to linear optical components.
+We can use this to model non-linear optical effects, or even non-physical effects.
+* Bridge nodes: These nodes create a connection between two circuits with different characteristics.
+You use this for instance when you want to extend or shrink the number of channels in your circuit.

 ### States
 Circuits run collections for states.
 The collections contain instances of the class `State`.
 Each state describes pure state which can be run on the circuit (i.e., it has the right number of classical and optical channels).
 The format for a state is: